scevangelista/ti-helpdesk/README.md

 $nano .env
 ```

-- Second, in frontend alter the .env.example to .env and inform values of your setup.
+- Second, in frontend alter the .env.example to .env and inform values of your setup
 ```
 $cd ..
 $cd frontend